Agropur Cooperative: A Leader in the Dairy Industry

 Financial Indicators

-Agropur reported approximately CAD 7.3 billion in annual sales, underscoring its robust position in the global dairy industry.
-Additionally, the company has a turnover of €5.8 billion, highlighting its competitive edge and operational efficiency.
+Agropur reported approximately CAD 7.3 billion in annual sales, showcasing its strong global position.
+The company also has a turnover of €5.8 billion, reflecting its competitive edge and operational efficiency.

 Significant Events

-Throughout its history, Agropur has achieved several milestones, including its strategic expansion into the United States, significantly increasing its production capacity and market presence in North America.
-The company has shown a commitment to sustainability and innovation, with recent developments including the addition of three companies: Agropur, Idaho Milk Products, and Savencia Fromage & Dairy.
-The cooperative faced challenges due to lower protein levels in some products but successfully reinstated an $83 million market through technical adjustments on June 9th.
-Agropur has also orchestrated a remarkable comeback after financial strain through a comprehensive recovery plan dubbed 'Agropur, One!' and later 'Agropur, Together!'
+Agropur has achieved several milestones, including strategic expansions into the United States and significant increases in production capacity and market presence in North America.
+The cooperative has committed to sustainability and innovation, highlighted by the addition of companies such as Idaho Milk Products and Savencia Fromage & Dairy.
+After addressing challenges related to lower protein levels in certain products, Agropur successfully reinstated an $83 million market through technical adjustments in June.
+The cooperative implemented a recovery plan titled 'Agropur, One!' followed by 'Agropur, Together!' to navigate financial strains.

 Company Plans